-• In 2011 and 2012 Canadian Oil Sands and the other Syncrude Participants authorized and approved major capital projects at Syncrude relating to mine train relocations/replacements and tailings management initiatives that will require significant capital expenditures in 2013 and 2014.
-Please see pages 12 to 14 of this AIF for a description of these major projects.
+In 2011 and 2012 Canadian Oil Sands and the other Syncrude Participants authorized and approved four major capital projects at Syncrude relating to mine train relocations/replacements and tailings management initiatives.
+Two of these major projects were completed ahead of schedule and under budget in 2013.
+Please see pages 12 to 13 of this AIF for a description of these major projects.